Hecate2/neo-fairy-client/README.md

 ##### Extremely fast but close-to-base version:

 Visit [test_nftloan.py](test_nftloan.py) as a sample of usage.
 The tested contract can be found at https://github.com/Hecate2/NFTLoan .
-Contract `AnyUpdateShortSafe` is an old-fashioned contract for testing, deployed on testnet T4, with source codes at https://github.com/Hecate2/AnyUpdate/ .
+Contract `AnyUpdateShortSafe` is an old-fashioned contract for testing, deployed on testnet T4 (which has been deprecated; we now use testnet T5), with source codes at https://github.com/Hecate2/AnyUpdate/ .
 You can skip using `AnyUpdate` by calling the RPC method `virtualdeploy`.

 ##### Step 1: Run a neo-cli with Fairy plugin!